 Individuals who want to do business in the U.S. or invest in the U.S. also have other visa options.
-If you are an employer, worker, or an entrepreneur looking to work in the U.S., consider reaching out to Kuck Baxter Immigration, work visa attorneys in Athens, Georgia.
+If you are an employer, worker, or an entrepreneur looking to work in the U.S., consider reaching out to Kuck Baxter Immigration, work visa attorneys in Atlanta, Georgia.
 Our firm can review your needs, help you apply and gather all required documentation, and protect your rights as you navigate the work visa application process.

 What Work Visa Do I Qualify For?

 With so many work visa options available, it can be tough to know which visa option you should apply for.
 Some applicants may qualify for more than one type of visa.
 In this case, reviewing each visa type with your immigration lawyer can be helpful when deciding which visa avenue to pursue.
 Some individuals may think that they don’t qualify for a work visa, when they, in fact, do.
-So, when seeking to hire or when planning to work in the U.S., it is sometimes helpful to hire a work visa attorney in Athens, Georgia, like Kuck Baxter Immigration.
+So, when seeking to hire or when planning to work in the U.S., it is sometimes helpful to hire a work visa attorney in Atlanta, Georgia, like Kuck Baxter Immigration.

 Here are some of the different visa types available to foreign workers, according to the U.S. Department of State: